-The goals of traffic calming are:
+The goals of this policy are to:

-- 1. Improve livability in neighbourhoods - 2.
-Increase active transportation - 3.
-Improve safety and the perception of safety for people travelling by all modes - 4.
-Align driver behaviour with surrounding land uses - 5.
-Plan and implement fiscally prudent infrastructure
+- 1. Improve livability in neighbourhoods

+- 2. Increase active transportation

+- 3. Improve safety and the perception of safety for people travelling by all modes

+- 4. Establish an equitable and transparent approach to traffic calming - 5.
+Align driver behaviour with surrounding land uses